 WORN

-Gloucester St / Colombo St: As CERA was on holiday during the festive season, CERA had extended the steel mesh fence cordon pocket across Cathedral Sq towards the cop kiosk.
-Behind the soldiers' hut at the NZDF checkpoint, CERA propaganda boards festooned the steel mesh fence cordon.
-The propaganda boards trumpeted CCDU's Blueprint, media released months before.
-The propaganda boards were there to gull citizens & tourists, as CCDU's Blueprint would take many years to demolish ghosts & transform into new bldgs.
+Gloucester St / Colombo St: As CERA was on holiday during the festive season, CERA had extended ite steel-mesh-fence-cordoned pocket across Cathedral Sq towards the cop-kiosk.
+Behind the soldiers' hut at the NZDF-checkpoint, CERA's propaganda boards festooned the steel-mesh-fence-cordon trumpeting CCDU's Blueprint which was released months before.
+CCDU's Blueprint predicted years of demolished ruins & their transformation into new buildings.

 CCDU's Propaganda boards: